Not sure how many days in Istanbul to stay? We are here to help.

 Guests will also find a washing machine to use, as well as a terrace that features sweeping sea views.
 Complimentary tea and coffee are offered throughout your stay, so make yourself feel at home already!

 This vacation rental unit is also walking distance away from the Blue Mosque and Hagia Sophia.

 Best Hostel In Istanbul – Hostel Le Banc

 Hostels typically get a bad rep for being noisy, dirty, and uncomfortable, but that isn’t the case with Hostel Le Banc.
 For an affordable price, guests can enjoy comfort, coziness, as well as a social atmosphere that traditional hotels lack.

 Each dormitory bed features a comfortable mattress on an ornate wooden frame and a curtain for privacy.
 A/C is also available in the room.
 When you are not resting your aching muscles on your bed, head up to the terrace, an excellent location to catch the sunset in Istanbul.

-Hostel Le Banc is located in Galata, and guests can ease of access when visiting the attractions in the area such as the Galata Tower, Istiklal Street, and Taksim Square.
+Hostel Le Banc is located in Galata, and guests can have ease of access when visiting the attractions in the area such as the Galata Tower, Istiklal Street, and Taksim Square.

-How to Get Around Istanbul, Turkey
+How To Get Around Istanbul, Turkey

-If this is your first time in Istanbul, you must have questions on how to get around Istanbul.
+If this is your first time in Istanbul, you must have questions about how to get around Istanbul.
 Luckily for you, Istanbul is well connected by many modes of public transportation such as the tram, metro, ferry, buses and more.